 - Since Galaxy of Fear is set shortly after A New Hope, of course this applies.
 At one point the heroes discover an abandoned Jedi-run space station that used to act as a neutral place for scientists to work, Nepis 8.
 It was abandoned not because of The Empire, this time, but because of Dark Jedi.

-- Exalted: The First Age, when the Exalts actually were building a world that catered to humankind's needs.
+- Exalted: The First Age, when the Exalts actually were building a world that catered to humankind's needs, until the Solar Exalted started to wreck it.
 Then the Usurpation happened.
 Then the Great Contagion happened.

 - Mage: The Awakening: There was Atlantis.
-Then the Exarch stormed the heavens and made themselves gods, severed Magic from the world.
-Notably, Atlantis was great for the Mages, not so for everyone else.
+Then the Exarchs stormed the heavens and made themselves gods, severing Magic from the world.
+Notably, Atlantis was great for the Mages who lived there, not so for everyone else.

 - Changeling: The Dreaming: There was the time of Spring, when dreams were vivid and humankind believed in the supernaturals.
 Now it's the time of Autumn, when dreams are withered and humankind is caught in their dreary world.
 Thanks, Technocracy.

 - In Wind Waker we learn that the gods flooded Hyrule to keep it safe from Ganondorf.